olcf/wciscc2025/qlsa/README.md

     srun -N1 -n1 -c2 python solver.py -case sample-tridiag -casefile input_vars.yaml -s 1000
     ```
     * **NOTE:** Before running the code, deactivate the circuit generation env (`qlsa-circuit`) and activate the solver env (`qlsa-solver`).
+    * Make sure to have your `qlsa-solver` conda environment activated.
     * Experiment with different parameters in the code.

 ## Running on real hardware